-This tutorial is part of our WordPress installation and WordPress configuration step-by-step training series, where we show you how to install a WordPress site or blog on your own domain name and how to configure its settings with no coding skills required.
+This tutorial is part of our WordPress installation and WordPress configuration tutorials, where we show you how to install a WordPress site or blog and how to configure its settings with no coding skills required.

 As you expand your digital presence and look for new ways to extend the functionality and capabilities of your WordPress site, it is inevitable that you will come across many useful Google services that you will want to integrate with your site.